How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 • a workflow is frustrating enough to risk churn

 But sentiment alone is not prioritization.
-Ten mildly frustrated users can matter more than one very angry user.
-The goal is to combine sentiment with frequency, customer type, and business context.
+Ten mildly frustrated users often matter more than one furious one.
+The trick is combining sentiment with frequency, customer segment, and business context, not staring at a single number.

-The teams that get the most value from feedback analysis enrich raw comments with context like:
+The teams that get the most out of feedback analysis enrich each comment with the metadata that turns "users want X" into a decision:

 • customer segment